Ralph-Nijpels/virtual-machine/readme.md

 # Simple virtual machine
 To train my low-level skills a bit, I've choosen to implement a virtual machine

+# Rough plan
+The rough plan is to implement 4 base-types (byte, int, float and string), but leaving out strings and some math library support to allow for a quick push-through such that we can test relatively serious programs that include some flow and some functions, since that is the more difficult part.

+_this probably forces us to write an assembler before completing the instruction-set_

 # Refactoring to-do
 - [ ] Implement short rather than byte opcodes.
-We are going to run out of opcodes if we want to implement strings
+We are going to run out of opcodes if we want to implement strings (YAGNI for now)
 - [x] Implement get-xxx / put-xxx using an address from stack.
 Needed to allow for calculated addresses if we want to implement strings and arrays
 - [x] Implement get-xxx / put-xxx using an address relative to the stack-pointer.
 Needed to create stack-frames to implement call/return